NIHAAL084/ultimate-ai-assistant/README.md

 - **Combined Query**: "Based on the uploaded report, search for recent news on this topic"
 - **File Inventory**: "What files do I have available?" or "Show me my uploaded documents"
 - **Multi-format**: "Process all my uploaded documents and create a summary"
+- **Memory Recall**: "What do you remember about me?" or "What did we discuss in our last conversation?"
+- **Context Building**: Tell the AI your preferences, then in a new session ask it to recall them

 ## Agent Behavior